-- in rare cases, toxin spread from the injection site
+- in rare cases, the toxin may spread from the injection site

 Dermal fillers are another option for wrinkle reduction, said Nikhil Dhingra, MD, of Spring Street Dermatology.
 In addition, dermal fillers can also help restore lost volume to certain areas of your face.

 Dermal fillers are injectable treatments that consist of gel-like substances, such as hyaluronic acid, poly-L-lactic acid, or calcium hydroxylapatite.
-Your doctor will inject these substances beneath your skin.
+A doctor will inject these substances beneath your skin.